 The second one, Chengdu Ultimate Frisbee Association was first started in 2008 with some fun pick-up games.
 Team Feipanda was officially launched in 2010 with the first ever Chengdu ultimate frisbee hat tournament.
 At the start of 2014, team Feipanda travelled all over China and Southeast Asia for tournaments.
 We organize at least two game each year in Chengdu (200+ players) and attend 2+ open tournaments each year in other parts of China and overseas.
 We ranked top 5 in China and 1st in Southwest China.
 Our official members had the privilege to help coaching and start Chengdu University, Shude Middle School, Southwest Jiaotong University Ultimate Frisbee Team, and others.
 Our aim is to promote this sport in Chengdu and eventually attend the Championship at the China Open.
 We are a fun group of people who really love this sport and are friendly if you become a regular attendee 🙂 In the summer time when there’s more daylight we have easy pick up games on Wednesday at 18:00 at Sichuan University Huaxi Campus.
 Every Saturday, we start our training at 14:00 and scrimmage from 15:30 till 18:00.
 All levels are welcome on both Wednesday and Saturday.
 Our Saturday game has two separate fields for both advance players and beginners with coaches on both sides to help you improve.

 Interested in a relaxed Sunday evening kickabout?
 A little older, less confident or can’t commit to playing for team every week?
 If so, maybe we are the group for you!
-Set up 18 months ago, the ‘Gentlemen’s Footy Federation’ has organised a game every Sunday with some more competitive 5 a side tournaments thrown in when weekly sign-up rates are high enough.
-Keeping things as relaxed as possible we welcome players of all ages and abilities the opportunity to come along for some exercise, to meet some new people and enjoy the beautiful game.
+Set up in 2020, the ‘Gentlemen’s Footy Federation’ has organised a game every Sunday with some more competitive 5 a side tournaments thrown in when weekly sign-up rates are high enough.
+Keeping things as relaxed as possible we welcome players of all ages and abilities providing an opportunity to come along for some exercise, to meet some new people and enjoy the beautiful game.
 Weekly sign-up sheets go up on Mondays for Sunday’s game so join the group, get your name down and come along and try!
-Scan the QR or contact Ed by adding wechat account edpower.
+Contact Ed by adding WeChat account edpower.

 How to join one of the communities